 Gov. Nixon announces water tests indicating Lake Jacomo safe from harmful bacteria

-Jefferson City, SEPT.
-7, 2009 -- Gov. Jay Nixon announced today that testing of water samples drawn Sunday from Lake Jacomo by the Missouri Department of Natural Resources show bacteria in the lake to be at safe levels.
+Jefferson City, Mo. -- Gov. Jay Nixon announced today that testing of water samples drawn Sunday from Lake Jacomo by the Missouri Department of Natural Resources show bacteria in the lake to be at safe levels.

 Preliminary results from those tests showed E. coli levels ranging from 3.1 colonies per 100 milliliters to 32.7 colonies per 100 milliliters.
 The state standard for maximum acceptable level of E. coli is 235 colonies per 100 milliliters of water for a single sample and 126 colonies per 100 milliliters of water for a geometric mean for a number of samples for bodies of water such as Prairie Lee Lake and Lake Jacomo.
 All results at Lake Jacomo showed levels of the bacteria within the acceptable range, so no action to close or limit use of the lake is necessary.
 Because the testing process takes a total of about 24 hours, water samples taken by DNR officials at four sites in Lake Jacomo on Sunday were tested and analyzed today.